Food, Drink & Hospitality Food, hospitality and tourism

 This guide is for anyone providing paid accommodation in the UK, including hotels, guest houses, B&Bs, holiday lets, serviced apartments, short-term let hosts (Airbnb, Booking.com), glamping operators, and landlords converting residential property to tourist accommodation.

 The rules differ depending on where you operate, whether guests sleep on your premises, and how long each stay lasts.
-England is introducing a mandatory short-term lets registration scheme, Scotland already requires licensing, and planning rules are tightening across the UK.
+England has legislated for a mandatory short-term lets registration scheme (not yet in force), Scotland already requires licensing, and planning rules are tightening across the UK.

-A mandatory registration scheme for short-term lets in England is expected to launch in April 2026 under the Levelling Up and Regeneration Act 2023.
-You will need to register before advertising or accepting bookings, and platforms will be required to verify registration before listing your property.
+A mandatory registration scheme for short-term lets in England is provided for by the Levelling Up and Regeneration Act 2023, but it is not yet in force and no implementation date has been confirmed.
+Once launched, you will need to register before advertising or accepting bookings, and platforms are expected to be required to verify registration before listing your property.

-Monitor GOV.UK consultation updates for final details on fees and exemptions.
+Monitor GOV.UK consultation updates for final details on timing, fees and exemptions.

 Tourist accommodation registration